avery

 (Aug 10, 2025, 08:57 PM PDT)

-I enjoyed graphing this a lot so I took a break and wrote a featured go script to automate doing this for arbitrary public git committers.
+I enjoyed graphing this a lot so I took a break and wrote a feature-crept Go script to automate doing this for arbitrary public git committers.

 Anyway, the webserver for tenant autoprovisioning just means I don’t have to click approve indefinitely.
-No python; an opportunity to get into Go.
+No python; an opportunity to learn some Go.
 Because traefik’s middleware handles the oidc auth flow and gatekeeps /trigger, it’s pretty simple and insecure and I can just vibe it out.
 Great.

 Didn’t even describe the actual calendar.
 Published this a week ago.
 Groan.
-Baikal for caldav because it ships containers9.
-Flask for the gcal reverse proxy because I like to learn new things one-at-a-time.
+Baikal for caldav because it ships containers11.
+Flask for the gcal reverse proxy because I prefer learning serially.

 Lessons